 UK DIY retailer Wickes nudges up profit guidance after strong trading

+Chief Executive David Wood said: "Availability constraints and inflationary pressures across some raw materials have been well-flagged, but we have strong supplier relationships and are working closely with them to ensure we continue to provide customers with the products they need at the best possible value."

+Shares in Wickes, which has a market capitalisation of about 650 million pounds, were trading up 3% in early deals.

-The company said it expected adjusted pretax profit for its first half of about 45 million pounds, and the total for the year to be within the top half of the 55 million to 74 million pound range of analyst expectations.
+Wickes said it expected adjusted pretax profit for its first half of about 45 million pounds ($64 million), and the total for the year to be within the top half of the 55 million to 74 million pound range of analyst expectations.

 ((paul.sandle@thomsonreuters.com; +44 20 7542 6843; Reuters Messaging: paul.sandle.thomsonreuters.com@reuters.net))